IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 Men may be affected by preferential treatment for women, and have a right to have their concerns heard.

 > In addition to refraining from discriminatory actions, States parties should take concrete, deliberate and targeted measures to ensure that discrimination in the exercise of Covenant rights is eliminated.
 Individuals and groups of individuals, who may be distinguished by one or more of the prohibited grounds, **should be ensured the right to participate in decision-making processes over the selection of such measures**.
 States parties **should regularly assess** whether the measures chosen are **effective in practice**.
 ICESCR General Comment 20, paragraph 36

+>  To promote equal participation of men and women in development planning, decision-making and in the benefits of development and all programmes related to the realization of economic, social and cultural rights  ICESCR General Comment 16, paragraph 21

+> The right of individuals and groups of individuals to participate in decision-making processes that may affect their development must be an integral component of any policy, programme or activity developed to discharge governmental obligations under article 3 of the Covenant.
+ICESCR General Comment 16, paragraph 37